typedb/typedb-docs/00-general/04-quickstart.md

 The code you see above is Graql.
 Graql is the language for the Grakn knowledge graph.
 Whether it's through the [Grakn Console](../02-console/01-console.md), [Workbase](../07-workbase/00-overview.md) or one of the [Grakn Clients](../03-client-api/00-overview.md), Grakn accepts instructions and provides answers only in its own language - Graql.

 ### Download and Load the Complete Schema
 First, download the [`social-network/schema.gql`](../files/social-network/schema.gql){:target="_blank"} which contains the complete schema for the social network knowledge graph.
 Now, we need to load this schema into a [database](../06-management/01-database.md).
-To do this, we use the non-interactive mode of the [Grakn Console](../02-console/01-console.md).
+To do this, we use the [Grakn Console](../02-console/01-console.md).

 <div class="note">
 [Note]